gioele-santi/beautiful-jekyll/_posts/2020-07-26-happy-birthday.md

 layout: post
 title: Happy birthday
 subtitle: You already know coding, you just didn't realize!
+cover-img: /assets/img/happy-birthday.png
+thumbnail-img: /assets/img/happy-birthday.png
+share-img: /assets/img/happy-birthday.png
 gh-repo: gioele-santi/gioele_dev
 gh-badge: []
 tags: [coding, music]
 comments: true
 ---

 Coding is giving instructions to a computer to solve a problem or complete a task.
 We can write more complex definitions and go deep with details but now I want to focus on what you already know.

 The key is to take a **complex action** and subdivide it in a **series of simple actions**.